How are you funded?

 When we started years ago, we did several “call to artists” in our community to find out who was interested.
 These meetings took the form of experiential and informative workshops, which created a ground swell of interest.
 From that effort, a few artists volunteered and eventually became the core of our program.
 Few artists have left the program, but when they do, word-of-mouth recommendations provide outstanding new talent.

-How do you distinguish an arts therapist from an artist in residence?
+How do you distinguish an arts therapist from an arts in medicine practitioner?

-Artists in residence and arts therapists play distinct and complementary roles in a healthcare setting.
-An artist in residence in a healthcare setting is a practicing, professional artist in an artistic discipline such as visual art, music, dance, theatre or writing.
+Arts in medicine practitioners and arts therapists play distinct and complementary roles in a healthcare setting.
+An arts in medicine practitioner in a healthcare setting is a practicing, professional artist in an artistic discipline such as visual art, music, dance, theatre or writing.
 An arts therapist is a mental health professional who utilizes an artistic discipline for a psychotherapeutic purpose.
 The expertise of an artist in residence is to facilitate creative process using their artistic discipline in a healthcare setting.
 The expertise of an arts therapist (i.e. dance therapy, art therapy, drama therapy, or music therapy) is to assess, treat and evaluate an individual using their artistic discipline of training to facilitate a psychotherapy session.

 The primary distinction between the two disciplines of the Arts Therapies and the Arts in Healthcare, also known as Arts in Medicine, is the objective of engaging a patient, loved one, or clinician in the healthcare setting.
 An arts therapist engages a client for therapeutic goals and objectives serving as an integrated, interdisciplinary healthcare practitioner.
-An artist in residence engages an individual for the purpose of making art together to humanize the healthcare environment and uplift the body, mind and spirit through the experience of making art.
-While an artist in residence is also an integrated team member, they do not serve the healthcare team in a clinical capacity nor do they make mental health assessments or set psychotherapeutic objectives.
-An artist in residence has the clear and pure task of facilitating creative process; and making art.
-The arts therapist establishes therapeutic goals with the client; and continually engages the creative process with the aim of meeting stated goals.
+An arts in medicine practitioner engages an individual for the purpose of making art together to humanize the healthcare environment and uplift through the experience of making art.
+While an arts in medicine practitioner is also an integrated team member, they do not serve the healthcare team in a clinical capacity nor do they make mental health assessments or set psychotherapeutic objectives.
+An arts in medicine practitioner has the clear and pure task of facilitating creative process and making art.
+The arts therapist establishes therapeutic goals with the client and continually engages the creative process with the aim of meeting stated goals.